FreeFileSync Open Source File Synchronization

 Note

-FreeFileSync hides the console window, so start opens a new window. cmd.exe /k runs the following command without exiting. cd navigates to the directory, even if it's on a different volume (/D).
+FreeFileSync hides the console window, so start opens a new window. cmd.exe /k runs the following command without immediately exiting the console. cd navigates to the directory, even if it's on a different volume (/D).

 • Copy item path to Clipboard (as alternative to CTRL + C)